tmy26/WatchTogether/README.md

 To be using the channels along with WebSockets, redis need to be started and used as a message broker.

 Install redis on MAC OS:
-    To install redis (using brew) just run the following command "brew install redis". \n After installing redis, all you need to do is run the redis server - "redis-server". \n Here is more information on installing redis - https://redis.io/docs/install/install-redis/install-redis-on-mac-os/ \n Here is more information on installing HomeBrew - https://brew.sh/ \n Here is more information on redis itself - https://redis.io/docs/about/ \n
+    To install redis (using brew) just run the following command "brew install redis".\n After installing redis, all you need to do is run the redis server - "redis-server".\n Here is more information on installing [redis](https://redis.io/docs/install/install-redis/install-redis-on-mac-os/)\n Here is more information on installing [HomeBrew](https://brew.sh/)\n Here is more information on [redis itself](https://redis.io/docs/about/)\n

 After installing redis, you can just run the django server as usual.